-DEVELOPMENT TOOLS

-→ Participates in continual professional development → Actively seeks learning opportunities Behavioural Description → Develops own technical skills ✦ Shows an interest in new developments in own field Personality Description Thankless: Tends to be less motivated by recognition.
+DEVELOPMENT TOOLS Behavioural Description Participates in continual professional development Actively seeks learning opportunities Develops own technical skills Shows an interest in new developments in own field Personality Description Shows an interest in new developments in own field Thankless: Tends to be less motivated by recognition.
 May be happy to have personal efforts go unnoticed.
-Long-term focus: Tends to look to the future and make plans for the future.
+Long-term focus: Tends to look to the future and make plans fo the future.
 Receptive to feedback: Welcomes and is receptive to criticism and feedback.
-Takes feedback as an opportunity to improve. → Open-minded: Willing to change their behaviour or their opinion.
+Takes feedback as an opportunity to improve.
+Open-minded: Willing to change their behaviour or their opinion

-INNOVATION Behavioural Description Produces new ideas and approaches, questions traditional ideas Thinks expansively, combines new or disparate ideas to generate innovative options Evaluates options, identifies alternative ideas, solutions and perspectives Evaluates new ideas for relevance and feasibility before implementing Personality Description Progressive: Prefers new and novel ideas, approaches or ways of working.
+INNOVATION Produces new ideas and approaches, questions traditional ideas Thinks expansively, combines new or disparate ideas to generate Behavioural Description innovative options Evaluates options, identifies alternative ideas, solutions and perspectives Evaluates new ideas for relevance and feasibility before implementing Personality Description Progressive: Prefers new and novel ideas, approaches or ways of working.
 Creative: Has an active imagination and tends to generate lots of ideas.